kylerblackmon/leveldesign/jb_uptown/README.md

 Hunted

-Sneaks Vs Terrorists - preliminary
+Sneaks Vs Terrorists - Preliminary.
+Sneaks disadvantaged at the moment by lack of vents and such.

+Sneaks vs M's - Theoretically works, though would probably not be fun unless you've got a very high number of players.